 This Logbook post serves to visually complement the chapter and shares some additional information about how we made collaborative fieldnotes.

-Like all of our MCS publications, this chapter is open access, and we will post a link here shortly.
+Like all of our MCS publications, this chapter is open access, and a pre-print version can be found here.

 Below you can find the chapter’s abstract and, following this, figures that can be found in the published chapter, along with those which could not be included in the final publication, but which help to illustrate what the instructions for our activities looked like.
 We include these here to serve both as inspiration for those visiting this website, and also as a companion to the published chapter.